P3ntest/bwinf-cars/README.md

         }
     }
     ```
-    If there is none, we end the line and `continue` to the nextone.
+    If there is none, we end the line and `continue` to the next one.
     ```java
     if (blockingCar == null) {
         System.out.println();